MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kesetimportancedpc.md

 Place the DPC at the end of the DPC queue, and do not begin processing of the queue.

+#### MediumHighImportance

+Place the DPC at the end of the DPC queue, and begin processing the queue immediately.
+MediumHighImportance is available only on Windows Vista and later versions of Windows.

 #### MediumImportance

 Place the DPC at the end of the DPC queue.
 If the DPC is assigned to the current processor's DPC queue, begin processing the queue immediately. <b>MediumImportance</b> is the default value for <i>Importance</i>.

-#### MediumHighImportance

-Place the DPC at the end of the DPC queue, and begin processing the queue immediately.
-MediumHighImportance is available only on Windows Vista and later versions of Windows.

-#### HighImportance

-Place the DPC at the beginning of the DPC queue, and begin processing the queue immediately.

 ## -returns